Surgical Technology Curriculum Guide 2021-2022

 If you are seeking information outside of the pre-admission conference timeline, no problem, reach out to the director of the program and request a meeting.
 (The program often holds four or more advising meetings during the summer and fall semesters to assist student with information).

 *IMPORTANT* for any student wishing to apply to the Surgical Technology Program for that year, you must attend at least one pre-admissions conference.
 Pre-admission conferences for Surgical Technology include the application packets and information regarding how to complete the application process.
 Pre-admission conferences are the only place to collect an application packet for the Surgical Technology program, and is a requirement.

 Senate rule requirements, application process & deadlines, selection process, post-admission requirements & deadlines

 - Make sure you have attended at least one Surgical Technology Pre-admission conference - Preadmission conferences are normally held the first Friday of each month during the spring semester (February thru May).
-Specific days and times including location, can be found at the bottom of this guide, and also on our Surgical Technology Webpage.
-All applicants to the program MUST attend one pre-admissions conference.
+Specific days and times including location, can be found in this this guide, and also on our Surgical Technology Webpage.
+All program applicants MUST attend at least one pre-admissions conference.

 - Complete in its entirety, the Surgical Technology Application packet (available at

 a pre-admissions conference)